 By implication, extensive federal legislative authority meant limitations on the states.
 In 1821, Virginia came to the Court in what it believed to be an infraction of state sovereignty.
 Cohens was convicted for selling lottery tickets in Virginia, contrary to state law.
 He had defended on the ground that the tickets were authorized by Congress in the District of Columbia.
 His appeal to the Supreme Court raised the issue of whether the Court could intervene in a state criminal proceeding.
 With great indignation, the Virginia legislature ordered its attorneys to argue only the absence of jurisdiction and nothing more.
-Marshall's opinion firmly rejected Virginia's claims: The Court's jurisdiction extended over every federal question.
-Because Virginia had refused to argue the merits, the Court asked for further argument, which Webster supplied because he of Representatives of the General Assembly of the state of Illinois, requesting their Senators in Congress, Messrs.
-Edwards and Thomas, to resign their scats, in consequence of their votes at the last session against the restriction of slavery in Mis souri, and, at the present, for her admission, with the objectionable clause, which has been so much contested.
-The Resolutions had not been acted upon at our latest dates from that state.
+158 Marshall's opinion firmly rejected Virginia's claims: The Court's jurisdiction extended over every federal question.
+Because Virginia had refused to argue the merits, the Court asked for further argument, which Webster supplied because he

-SUPREME COURT.-Feb.
+Supreme Court.-Feb.
 23. Mr Hopkinson concluded his argument, which he commenced on the 22d inst. in defence of the State right to tax the United States Bank.
 Mr Wirt, it is understood, will address the Court to day, on the other side of the question.